particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 | LIN_SLAVE_10B | 8 data bits, no parity, 1 stop bit, LIN Slave mode with 10-bit break detection | &check; | &nbsp; |
 | LIN_SLAVE_11B | 8 data bits, no parity, 1 stop bit, LIN Slave mode with 11-bit break detection | &check; | &nbsp; |

+- Using an I2C or SPI UART like the SC16IS750 is also a good way to add support for other bit length, parity, and stop bit options on Gen 3 devices.

+### PWM (pulse width modulation)

+#### PWM - Gen 2

+On Gen 2 devices, the PWM frequency is from 1 Hz to `analogWriteMaxFrequency(pin)` (default is 500 Hz).

+On the Electron and E Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
+However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

+The PWM frequency must be the same for pins in the same timer group.

+On the Electron and E Series, the timer groups are D0/D1/C4/C5, D2/D3/A4/A5/B2/B3, WKP, RX/TX, B0/B1.

+#### PWM - Gen 3

+On Gen 3 devices, the PWM frequency is from 5 Hz to `analogWriteMaxFrequency(pin)` (default is 500 Hz).

+On Gen 3 Feather devices (Boron), pins A0, A1, A2, A3, A4, A5, D2, D3, D4, D5, D6, D7, and D8 can be used for PWM.
+Pins are assigned a PWM group.
+Each group must share the same
+frequency and resolution, but individual pins in the group can have a different duty cycle.

+- Group 3: Pins D2, D3, A4, and A5.
+- Group 2: Pins A0, A1, A2, and A3.
+- Group 1: Pins D4, D5, D6, and D8.
+- Group 0: Pin D7 and the RGB LED.
+This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

+On the Boron SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
+Pins are assigned a PWM group.
+Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

+- Group 2: Pins A0, A1, A6, and A7.
+- Group 1: Pins D4, D5, and D6.
+- Group 0: Pin D7 and the RGB LED.
+This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

+On the Tracker SoM, pins D0 - D9 can be used for PWM.
+Note that pins A0 - A7 are the same physical pin as D0 - D7.
+D8 is shared with TX (Serial1) and D9 is shared with RX (Serial1).
+When used for PWM, pins are assigned a PWM group.
+Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

+- Group 3: RGB LED
+- Group 2: D8 (TX), D9 (RX)
+- Group 1: D4, D5, D6, D7
+- Group 1: D0, D1, D2, D3

+It is also possible to add an external PWM driver such as the PCA9685 which adds 16 outputs via I2C.
+You can add 62 of these to a single I2C bus for 992 PWM outputs!
+The [Adafruit_PWMServoDriver](https://docs.particle.io/cards/libraries/a/Adafruit_PWMServoDriver/) library supports this chip on all Particle devices.

+### Interrupts

+#### Interrupts - Gen 2

+Not supported on the Electron/E series (you can't use attachInterrupt on these pins):

+  - D0, A5 (shared with MODE button)
+  - D7 (shared with BATT_INT_PC13)
+  - C1 (shared with RXD_UC)
+  - C2 (shared with RI_UC)

+No restrictions on the Electron/E Series (all of these can be used at the same time):

+  - D5, D6

+Shared on the Electron/E Series (only one pin for each bullet item can be used at the same time):

+  - D1, A4, B1
+  - D2, A0, A3
+  - D3, DAC
+  - D4, A1
+  - A2, C0
+  - A7 (WKP), B2, B4
+  - B0, C5
+  - B3, B5
+  - C3, TX
+  - C4, RX

+#### Interrupts - Gen 3

+There is a limit of 8 pins with interrupt handlers, however the selection of pins is not restricted.

 ### DAC